Portuguese Guitarra Lesson (continued)

 Caldeira Cabral, Pedro

 1999 A Guitarra Portuguesa.
-Ediclube (Edição e Promoção do Livro, Lda., Rua da Industria, 4, Alfragide, 2724-517 Amadora, Portugal.
-The book was originally sold as part of the special video, CD and book collection called Um Século de Fado.
+Ediclube, Edição e Promoção do Livro, Lda., Rua da Industria, 4, Alfragide, 2724-517 Amadora, Portugal.
+ISBN: 972-719-077-4 The book was originally sold as part of the special collection of videos, CDs and books called Um Seculo de Fado.

 Fernandez, Ronald Louis